cozis/cHTTP/README.md

 }
 ```

-And this is an HTTP server:
+And this is a server:
 ```c
 #include <chttp.h>